FedeHerrera10/atk-builder/README.md

 composer dumpautoload
 vendor/bin/atk-builder inzapp --db-user=user --db-passwd=password
 php -S localhost:8080 -t web
-# Open a Web Browser Log in and run setup to install/change the database
+# Open a Web Browser Log in with user administrator password demo (The provided defaults) and run setup to install/change the database
 vim DefFile //Add some defs, create new modules and nodes into the DefFile /vendor/bin/atk-builder php -s 0.0.0.0:8000 -t web //Check them out